christopheranderson/azure-demeteorizer/readme.md

 # azure-demeteorizer v0.1.0 (Alpha)
 CLI tool for deploying demeteorized [meteor] apps on Azure App Service.

-## Why is there a CLI tool for this?

-[Meteor][meteor] is a popular JavaScript App Platform.
-It's something Azure App Service had a lot of requests for on the [Azure feedback site][azure feedback meteor request].
-Azure App Serivce doesn't have explicit support for meteor apps, but it does have support for node applications, which is what meteor is built around.
-[Demeteorizer] is an open source, community supported tool designed to unpackage meteor apps into a regular node app.
-This CLI tool wraps Demeteorizer and makes the steps to deploy to Azure very simple.

 ## Installation

 NOTE: Windows only!
 While the CLI may work on Linux/Mac, the native modules Meteor requires must be compiled on a Windows machine for it to deploy successfuly on Azure.
 There is some investigation to moving this install process to Azure.